capnramses/antons_opengl_tutorials_book/README.md

 ## Caveats and Errata

 * Since publication the most reliable version of newer OpenGL that will work everywhere, including macOS, is 4.1 Core.
-I suggest hinting to use this version first.
+I suggest setting _window hints_ to try this version first.
 * Code is directly copy-pasted from book sections.
 This means that there will be redundant OpenGL calls to bind things etc., but I think it's easier to follow along like this.
 * Code explained in prior examples is moved to a file called `gl_utils.cpp` to avoid cluttering `main.cpp`.
 This means that `gl_utils.cpp` is not necessarily the same in each demo, but is built up gradually.
 * Out-of-date build files have been removed; 32-bit builds, and older Visual Studio files.